ispzz/sei40-homework/warmups/2week/day5_anagrams/README.md

 // ## Suggestions

 // - Start out by getting this working with discrete functions.
-// - If you feel comfortable with that, try to put all your functions, collections, etc, into an object.
+// - If you feel comfortable with that, try to put all your functions, collections, etc, into an object..